 If we tried to simply take our definitions above and use them for an infinite horizon, we could get in trouble.
 Imagine we get a reward of 1 at each step under one policy and a reward of 2 at each step under a different policy.
 Then the reward as the number of steps grows in each case keeps growing to become infinite in the limit of more and more steps.
-Even though it seems intuitive that the second policy should be better, we can't justify that by saying $\infty < \infty$.

-In the finite-horizon case, we usually ignore the discount factor, equivalent to setting γ to 1.
+In the finite-horizon case, we usually set the discount factor γ to 1.